-Niba’s statement rings true indeed and can be seen in the diverse story telling of the filmmakers who made submissions this year.
-After the screening, film makers wasted no time in promoting their movies and encouraging guests and media representatives to screen them.
-The evening progressed with buffet style dinner, cocktails and a live music presentation from George Clinton’s band.
-Overall the night was a success and a reminder that the success of those telling our stories need the support of the community; our support.
+Niba’s statement rings true indeed and can be seen in the diverse storytelling of the filmmakers who made submissions this year.
+After the screening, filmmakers wasted no time in promoting their movies and encouraging guests and media representatives to screen them.
+The evening progressed with buffet-style dinner, cocktails, and a live music presentation from George Clinton’s band.
+Overall the night was a success and a reminder that the success of those telling our stories needs the support of the community; our support.

 PAFF SCREENING DATES

 Subscribe for Updates

 Community News1 month ago

 Johns Hopkins Honors Nigerian Teen Fareedah Oyolola As World Brightest Student

 DISCUSSION: South Africans Are Debating A Woman’s Right To Have More Than One Husband😳.
 What Do You Think?